 2013 - New Zealand becomes the 13th nation to legalize same-sex marriage.

-2009 - Miss California creates a controversy at the Miss USA Pageant when, during the Q&A portion of the pageant, she declares her opposition to same-sex marriage.
+2009 - At the Miss USA beauty pageant, Miss California creates a controversy when, during the Q&A portion of the pageant, she declares her opposition to same-sex marriage.

 2011 - A revival of Larry Kramer's 1985 off-Broadway drama The Normal Heart opens on Broadway.

 1997 - The TV movie In the Gloaming, directed by Christopher Reeve, airs on PBS.

 2003 – On tonight’s episode of Six Feet Under, David and Keith participate in a gay paintball competition between gay cops and the gay chorus and end up having a threesome with “Sarge”.